-- b.
-ANGL 126, FRANC 227, and ★3 in ANGL at the 100-level or higher - c.
-ANGL 126, FRANC 227, and ★3 in electives - Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
-The language of instruction of all electives must be French and electives are normally taken at Faculté Saint-Jean. - 3.
-To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of instruction - Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
-Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - The Faculty of Nursing will offer this course in French whenever possible.
+- The language of instruction of electives must be French and electives are normally taken at Faculté Saint-Jean. - 2.
+To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of instruction. - Courses may be configured differently depending on clinical placement availability. - 5.
+To proceed to Year 3 students must have passed all Year 2 courses. - The Faculty of Nursing will offer this course in French whenever possible.
 When offered, students in the Bilingual Nursing Program must take this course in French. - 7.
-To proceed to Year 3 students must have passed all Year 2 courses. - Courses may be configured differently depending on clinical placement availability. - 9.
-To proceed to Year 4, students must have passed all Year 2 and 3 courses. - 10.
-This elective may be taken earlier in the program. - To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495. - 12.
-Based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton..
+To proceed to Year 4, students must have passed all Year 2 and 3 courses. - Based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton. - 9.
+The Faculty of Nursing will determine which course students will take